Budapest is the shopping center for vintage fashion, get over here if you’re into antiques.

 Torvehallerne Food Market

-The Torvehallerne Food Market, located just a block from the Nørreport metro station, contains two large halls and surrounding patios which are nearly always brimming with families and groups of friends.
-One hall has stalls and stands selling items like fresh seafood, olives, cured meats, organic vegetables, myriad coffee beans and exotic spices.
-The other hall is full of restaurant stands serving tapas, burgers, sandwiches, pastas, salads and seafood dishes.
-You will also find some very fine smørrebrød as well as delightful fish tacos served with pickled red cabbage.
+Torvehallerne Food Market, placed close to the Nørreport metro station, has two humongous halls with surrounding patios, these areas are sometimes filled with groups of friends and families.
+One hall has stalls and stands selling items like fresh olives, organic vegetables, seafood, meats, myriad coffee beans and spicy spices.
+The other hall is filled with restaurant stands serving burgers, tapas, sandwiches, salads, pastas and seafood dishes.
+Of course you will find some very tasty smørrebrød and tasty fish tacos served with tasty pickled green cabbage.